 Born in the port city of Izmir, Turkey, a town more than 2,000 years old, Ayse Birsel absorbed a Mediterranean cosmopolitanism growing up.

-She studied industrial design at the Middle East Technical University in Ankara from 1981 to 1985.
-A Fulbright scholarship brought her to the Pratt Institute in New York where she gained her master’s degree.
-It was here that she honed her approach to design: distilling problems to reveal novel solutions.
-Such a perspective leads her to enjoy working with organisations that embrace change.
-“I’m not very good at giving new form to old answers.”
+Birsel studied industrial design at Middle Eastern Technical University from 1981 to 1985.
+A Fulbright scholarship brought her to the Pratt Institute in New York for work on her Master’s degree.
+There she honed her design perspective—distilling problems to reveal novel answers.
+Such a perspective leads her to enjoy working with organizations that embrace change.
+As she puts it, “I’m not very good at giving new form to old answers.”

-Birsel’s aptitude for originality was especially appealing to Herman Miller, which required a completely new system to meet the needs of a changing workforce and workplace.
-Her solution, Resolve, was like nothing the world of work had seen before — an aesthetically unique, human-centred design that brought comfort and connection to people in the workplace.
+Birsel’s aptitude for originality was especially appealing to Herman Miller, who was looking for a completely new system to meet the needs of a changing workforce and workplace.
+Her solution, Resolve, was like nothing the world of work had seen before—an aesthetically unique, human-centered design that brought comfort and connection to people in the workplace.